Internet-Draft | Intel profile | March 2025 |

 This profile follows the Verifier behavior defined by [DICE.CoRIM] and extends Verifier behavior to include operator-operand matching.
 If no operator is specified by Reference Values statements, the Verifier defaults to baseline [DICE.CoRIM] matching semantics.
 If Evidence matches Reference Values and Endorsements apply, Endorsed Values may be added to the accetped claims set.
 When all Evidence and Endorsements are processed, the Verifier's set of accepted claims is available for Attestation Results computations.
 This profile doesn't define Attestation Results.
 Rather, an Attestation Results profile, such as [I-D.kdyxy-rats-tdx-eat-profile] may be referenced instead.¶

-This profile is compatible with multiple Evidence formats, as defined by [DICE.Attest], [TCG.concise-evidence], and [DMTF.SPDM].
+This profile is compatible with multiple Evidence formats, as defined by [DICE.Attest], [TCG.CE], and [DMTF.SPDM].
 It describes considerations when mapping Evidence formats to CoRIM [DICE.CoRIM] that a Verifier may use when performig appraisals.¶

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 [RFC2119] [RFC8174] when, and only when, they appear in all capitals, as shown here.¶